bioinformaticsdotca/HT-Biology_2017/Pathways/module5_lab/genemania_lab.md

 **Notes** about biological interpretation of the results:

-The top functions predicted by GeneMANIA for GRN were related to lysosome and vacuole.
-A pubmed search could confirm these results: “We experimentally verified that granulin precursor (GRN) gene, whose mutations cause frontotemporal lobar degeneration, is involved in lysosome function.”
-(Transcriptional gene network inference from a massive dataset elucidates transcriptome organization and gene function.
-Belcastro et al. Nucleic Acids Res.
-2011 Nov 1;39(20):8677-88.
-2011.
-PMID:21785136)

 **A paper describing the interaction between GRN and SORT1 and demonstrates how finding related genes could be relevant for elaborating therapy:**